pedroteixeiraw/Bridge_and_Lantern_Riddle/README.md

 ![illustration](the_bridge_and_latern_riddle.png)

-This project focuses on solving *The Bridge and Lantern Riddle* using Haskell and the monads of duration and non-determinism.
+This project focus on solving 'The Bridge and Lantern Riddle', while leveraging the use of Cyber-Physical concepts and monads (monads of duration and non-determinism).
+The programming language of choice was Haskell.

 ## The Riddle